pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ## TypeScript support

 It's pretty easy to add TS support to a project these days.
 However, for Next.js there are a couple of little tricks, so excuse my somewhat weird way of going about this.

 ```powershell
 npm install typescript @types/react @types/node --save-dev
 ```

-Then I'll add an empty `tsconfig.json` file which I'll populate later.
-File path `./tsconfig.json`.
+Then I add an empty `tsconfig.json` file which I populate later.

 ## Directory structure

-Because I can't run Next.js without the pages directory, I'll add it and while there also and the ones I envisage that I'll need.
+Because I can't run Next.js without the pages directory, I add it and while there also add the ones I envisage that I'm going to need as I build out my blog solution.

-My folder layout will be like so:
+My folder layout is:

 - pages (react pages. *known Next.js directory*)
 - posts (blog posts in markdown format)